cardamomcode/fable-python/docs/introduction.md

 ## When NOT to Use Fable.Python

 - When your F# code depends on .NET libraries without Fable support
-- Performance-critical code (Python is still slow)
+- Performance-critical code (Python has runtime overhead)
 - Team won't learn F#

 **Best fit:** You love F#, but need Python's ecosystem.

-## A Simple Example
+## A First Example

-Let's start with something simple.
-Here's F# code that will compile to Python:
+Let's start with F# code that compiles to Python:

 ```fsharp
 let greet name = $"Hello, {name}!"